BruOp/personal-website/content/blog/ibl/index.md

 \frac{1}{N} \sum_{k=1}^{N} \frac{f_{\text{brdf}}(\mathbf{v}, \mathbf{l}_k) L_i(\mathbf{l}_k) \langle\mathbf{n} \cdot \mathbf{l}_k\rangle}{\text{pdf}(\mathbf{v}, \mathbf{l}_k)}
 $$

 Where $\text{pdf}(\mathbf{v}, \mathbf{l}_k)$ is the probability distribution function we use for sampling our hemisphere.
-Intuitively, the idea behind having the PDF in the denominator is that if a direction is more likely to be sampled than others, it should contribute less to the sum than a direction that is incredibly unlikely to be chosen.
+Intuitively, the idea behind having the PDF in the denominator is that if a direction is more likely to be sampled than others, it should contribute less to the sum than a direction that is very unlikely to be sampled.

 We could naively sample our hemisphere randomly, but at low roughness our specular component will converge to the actual solution very slowly.
 The same is true if we attempt to sample our hemisphere uniformly.
 To reason about this, consider a roughness close to zero, which corresponds to a perfect reflector.
 In this case, the only light direction that matters is the direction of perfect reflection $\mathbf{l}_{\text{reflection}}$ from $\mathbf{v}$ based on $\mathbf{n}$. _Every other direction will contribute nothing to our sum_.
 And if we do manage to sample $\mathbf{l}_{\text{reflection}}$, we still won't converge due to the $\frac{1}{N}$ term.
 At hight roughness, this is less of a factor as the distribution of our microfacet normals will increase, and we'll have to consider most parts of our hemisphere.

-So instead, we'll choose a PDF that resembles our BRDF in order to decrease the variance.
-We'll actually choose our Normal Distribution Function $D$ as our PDF, the reasoning being that the NDF determines which directions contribute the most to the light leaving our larger surface patch.
+Instead, we'll choose a PDF that resembles our BRDF in order to decrease the variance.
+We can use our Normal Distribution Function $D$ as our PDF, the reasoning being that the NDF determines which directions contribute the most to the light leaving our larger surface patch.
 More correctly, we'll actually be sampling $D(\mathbf{h})\langle \mathbf{n} \cdot \mathbf{h} \rangle$, since [this is how the normal distribution is actually defined](http://www.reedbeta.com/blog/hows-the-ndf-really-defined/):

 $$
 \int_\Omega D(\mathbf{h}) \langle \mathbf{n} \cdot \mathbf{h} \rangle d\mathbf{l}s = 1